opulencephp/docs/collections.md

 <h2 id="hash-tables">Hash Tables</h2>

-Hash tables are most similar to PHP's built-in associative array functionality.
-It maps a key to a value.
-In hash tables, the keys can be scalars, objects, arrays, or resources; the values can be any type.
-You can instantiate it with or without an array of key-value pairs:
+Hash tables are most similar to PHP's built-in associative array functionality - they map keys to values.
+Unlike PHP associative arrays (which only supports scalars as keys), Opulence's `HashTables` support scalars, objects, arrays, and resources as keys.
+You can instantiate one with or without an array of key-value pairs:

 ```php
 use Opulence\Collections\HashTable;